ygt-mikekchar/rust-monad-kata/README.md

 functor", even though we don't specify the function that we are using to map it with.
-What we mean by this is that we can easily write a function called `map` that will map integers from A to some other category, given a transforming function.
+What we mean by this is that we can easily write a function called `map` that will map integers from A to some other (or the same) category, given a transforming function.

 To really be a functor, the `map` function must adhere to 2
 conditions: